 Accreditation: SACS COC

-The University of Texas Health Science Center (UT Health) at San Antonio is home to a bachelor's degree completion program in dental hygiene.
-Offered through the School of Dentistry, applicants must already be licensed dental hygienists.
+The University of Texas Health Science Center (UT Health) at San Antonio is home to a bachelor's degree completion program in dental hygiene, offered through the School of Dentistry.
 The program only accepts 12 students each year and is designed to prepare graduates for career advancement.
-The curriculum is offered entirely online and allows students to complete coursework at their own pace.
-The degree requires 123 credit hours; most students in the program will need 30 hours to fulfill the requirements.
-Graduates will be prepared to seek positions in dental management, teaching, and research.
+Students learn the principles of dental hygiene therapy, theoretical aspects of patient care, and dental/dental hygiene sciences.
+The curriculum is offered entirely online through the Canvas learning management system, which allows students to complete coursework at their own pace.
+Students can expect to conduct research, complete interactive tutorials, turn in written assignments, and participate in classroom discussions.
+Resources such as counseling, library services, financial aid, and Canvas support are available to all distance learners.
+The degree requires a total of 123 credit hours; most students in the program will need 30 hours to fulfill the requirements.
+To gain admission to the program, students must complete an online application, and submit two references, a personal statement, and academic transcripts.
+Qualified applicants have at least a 2.7 GPA and are already licensed hygienists.
+Graduates may seek positions in dental management, teaching, or research.

 #6 University of New Mexico